AI Evaluation Strategy

 For each scenario, define the user input, expected intent, required extracted fields, expected tool behavior, allowed and disallowed response characteristics, and a clear pass-fail rule.
 If a team cannot write these expectations down, it is usually not ready to build the agent.

 Once development starts, use the same scenarios to run build-time evals against prompts, tools, and workflows.
-After release, use production failures and real-user feedback to expand the scenario set and improve future pre-build planning.
+After release, use production failures and real-user feedback from runtime evaluation to expand the scenario set and improve future pre-build planning.

 Common Mistakes